surajapar/PySqliLabs/README.md

 # PySqliLabs

-A collection of labs and exercises to practice SQL Injection vulnerabilities using Python.
+A  automate SQL Injection vulnerability testing using Python.
+This toolkit provides hands-on scenarios, automated testing scripts, and educational resources to help users understand, detect, and mitigate SQL Injection flaws in web applications.

 ## Project Status